 You’ll pay more for coverage if you get lots of tickets and accidents.
 But one or more serious offenses can also make you lose your auto policy altogether.
 If you get a DUI, for example, your insurer might cancel your policy.
 If this were the case, you’d have to try to find a high-risk or non-standard company that’s willing to cover you.
 These non-standard companies often charge way more than regular insurance providers.

 If you lose your standard coverage due to a serious traffic violation, you could also try to enter your state’s assigned risk pool.
 That means your state would assign you to an insurer in the pool.
-Just like high-risk companies, you can expect coverage from the state-assigned risk pool to be more expensive than regular car insurance.
+Just like high-risk companies, you can expect coverage from the state-assigned risk pool to be more expensive than a regular policy.

 You can also lose access to discounts with tickets and accidents on your record.
 This could be another reason you’ll see your rates increase.
 For instance, you will no longer qualify for the safe driver discount.
 That usually requires you to go several years without any major hiccups on your record.